MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

      ![image](./Images/Lab05/image40.svg)

-1. Navigate to **Factor libraries** on the left side of the page.
+2. Navigate to **Factor libraries** on the left side of the page.

      ![image](./Images/Lab05/image41.svg)

-1. Select the **EPA 2022 - eGRID** Factor library.
+3. Select the **EPA 2022 - eGRID** Factor library.

     ![image](./Images/Lab05/image42.svg)

-1. Select the **Chat** icon in the top right corner of the screen to open the Microsoft Teams chats inside of Cloud for Sustainability.
+4. Select the **Chat** icon in the top right corner of the screen to open the Microsoft Teams chats inside of Cloud for Sustainability.

      ![image](./Images/Lab05/image43.svg)

-1. Select **New linked chat** to create a new chat window with another user to discuss changes to the Factor mappings on the EPA 2022 - eGRID Factor library.
+5. Select **New linked chat** to create a new chat window with another user to discuss changes to the Factor mappings on the EPA 2022 - eGRID Factor library.

-    >[!NOTE] **Note**: You may need to wait a few minutes or perform a hard refresh (CTRL+F5) for the **New linked chat** button to appear the first time.
+    **Note**: You may need to wait a few minutes or perform a hard refresh (CTRL+F5) for the **New linked chat** button to appear the first time.

      ![image](./Images/Lab05/image44.svg)

-1. On the **New linked chat** blade:
+6. On the **New linked chat** blade:

     (1)  Search for chat **Participants** - for this scenario use one of the dummy accounts available, such as **Allen Deyoung**.